John A. Holmes falls to Riverside in second round of NCHSAA 1A boys' basketball state playoffs

 Pinner led Riverside with 22 points and 17 rebounds, Nashawn White followed with 22 points and 10 rebounds, while Griffin had 19 points and five assists in the win.

-Riverside advances to the third round and will next play the East Carteret on Saturday, Feb.
-27.
+Riverside advances to the third round and will next play East Carteret.